 - Friend of the Court Investigation: The Friend of the Court meets with the parties (and sometimes the attorneys) to review evidence related to custody, support, and parenting time.

 - Objection to Referee Recommendation Hearing: If you do not agree with a Friend of the Court recommendation, your attorney can ask the judge to review the issue and make a decision.

 What Happens Between The Hearings?

-In between all the hearings, you should expect to answer questions and provide documents about your financial circumstances.
-You may also meet with your lawyer to discuss possible settlement, or even meet together with your spouse and his or her attorney in a 4-way meeting to resolve outstanding issues.
+In between all the court appearances, you should expect to answer questions and provide documents about your financial circumstances.
+You may also meet with your lawyer to discuss possible settlement, or even meet together with your spouse and his or her attorney in a 4-way meeting to attempt to resolve outstanding issues.